Empty Sky Memorial in New Jersey

 Empty Sky Memorial in New Jersey was erected in memorial of the 746 victims from New Jersey who were killed in the attacks of September 11, 2001.
 The monument is located in Liberty State Park in Jersey City.
 It lies at the mouth of the Hudson River, across from One World Trade Center.

 Empty Sky Memorial Design

 The Empty Sky Memorial was designed by Jessica Jamroz and Frederic Schwartz.
 The design was chosen unanimously, out of 320 entries, by the ‘Families and Survivors Memorial Committee’.
 The New Jersey 9/11 Memorial Foundation stated that the memorial is to “reflect the legacies of those whose lives were lost, that their unfulfilled dreams and hopes may result in a better future for society.
 Their unique qualities and characteristics enriched our lives and through this memorial, their stories live on.”

 The memorial consists of two walls with a granite path in between directed towards Ground Zero: the site where the Twin Towers used to stand.
 The names of the 746 victims are etched on the monument.
-The name of the memorial is taken from the Bruce Springsteen song “Empty Sky”, which is about the “empty sky” where the towers once stood.
+The name of the memorial is taken from the Bruce Springsteen song “Empty Sky”, which is about the “empty sky” where the towers used to stand before September 11.